enochchau/micro-frontends-astro/README.md

 ### Skipping SSR

-Client side routing doesn't work well with SSR as `document` is not present during static HTML generation.
+Client side routing doesn't work with SSR.

-We can skip Astro's SSR by using the [`client:only`](framework) directive on our application root components.
+We can skip Astro's SSR by using the [`client:only`](https://docs.astro.build/en/reference/directives-reference/#clientonly) directive on our application root components.

 ```javascript
 <Layout title="React">